Search This Blog

 David's answer was quite correct but after the session I told David Burrows that I objected to us not being more specific about the mechanics of weight control.
 David logically said that I should write an article about the mechanics and work with the coaching team.
 That is where this comes from.

 How do lawn bowlers control their weight?
-The simple answer is that we do it exactly the same way that golfers, basketball players, baseball pitchers and quarterbacks do it.
+The simple answer is that we do it exactly the same way that golfers, basketball players, baseball pitchers, and quarterbacks do it.
 We feel it.

-When LeBron James sinks a jumper fifteen feet away from the basket on the left side of the court, he does not measure where he is standing, check his angle and then makes the shot since by the time that he does all of that, there are two defenders there.
+When LeBron James sinks a jumper fifteen feet away from the basket on the left side of the court, he does not measure where he is standing, check his angle, and then make the shot since by the time he does all of that, there are two defenders there.
 By constant practice and natural ability, he knows what it feels like to release the ball from that distance and angle and he can tell you if it is going in or not long before it reaches the basket.
 The more of a natural athlete you are, the simpler this process is.

 One of my more interesting coaching discussions about weight control was with Kevin Jones back at the WOBA in the 1980s.
 I asked him how he controlled his weight.
 Kevin replied, “I throw it harder or I throw it softer.”
 I laughed and said “Yes Kevin - but how do you throw it harder or softer?
 Do you keep your step and swing the same but vary your arm speed or do you keep your arm speed the same and vary your step and swing.”
 Kevin looked ticked off and said “What do you mean?
 I throw it harder or softer.”
 Kevin and I were speaking a different language.

-The three most natural lawn bowlers that I have seen in my lifetime are Kevin Jones, Dave Houtby and John Haggo.
+The three most natural lawn bowlers that I have seen in my lifetime are Kevin Jones, Dave Houtby, and John Haggo.
 Each of them steps up and instinctively throws the bowl with apparently little thought.
 This does not mean that each of them does not practice hard to produce the results that they have gotten.
 What it does mean is that natural athletes in any sport automatically gravitate towards automatically using feel to gauge distance and weight.

 What happens if you are not a natural athlete?
 What happens if you are me?
 I never played any high school sports and aside from some talent in long-distance running, I never really displayed any inclination to sports at all.
 I did lawn bowl from 12 years old and I am by nature analytical.